pwbh/ymlz/README.md

 ## How To Use

-Easiest way to use ymlz is to fetch it via `zig fetch`, **make sure provide it the url of latest released version as the argument**.
+Easiest way to use ymlz is to fetch it via `zig fetch`, **make sure to provide it the url of latest released version as the argument**.

 See an example below.

 ```bash
 zig fetch --save https://github.com/pwbh/ymlz/archive/refs/tags/0.1.0.tar.gz